verana-labs/verifiable-trust-vpr-spec/spec.md

 ### Governance Framework Module

 This module handles [[ref: governance framework]] documents and version activation for both [[ref: ecosystems]] and [[ref: corporations]].
-Methods are polymorphic over the owning subject: every message specifies exactly one of `ecosystem_id` or `subject_corporation` to designate whose governance framework is being modified.
+Methods are polymorphic over the owning subject: every message specifies exactly one of `ecosystem_id` or `corporation_id` to designate whose governance framework is being modified.

 The initial `GovernanceFrameworkVersion` and its first `GovernanceFrameworkDocument` are created atomically by [Create New Ecosystem](#mod-es-msg-1-create-new-ecosystem) (and, by parallel construction, by [Create New Corporation](#mod-co-msg-1-create-new-corporation)).
 After that, subsequent versions and documents are added through this module.